rmorshea/pybooster/docs/src/examples.md

 from typing import Self

-from pybooster import injector from pybooster import provider from pybooster import required from pybooster import solved
+from pybooster import injector from pybooster import new_scope from pybooster import provider from pybooster import required from pybooster import solution

-@provider.iterator
+@provider.contextmanager
 def sqlite_connection(database: str) -> Iterator[sqlite3.Connection]:
     with sqlite3.connect(database) as conn:
         yield conn